-Employee Relations and Motivation
+Leadership, Engagement, and Motivation

-Organisational Development and Change
+Organisational Change and Development

 This module provides an introduction to various approaches to understanding organisations and the environments in which they operate.
 Areas covered include:

-- Perspectives on organisational development and change
+- Methods and models of organisational development and change

 Through a series of lectures, practical workshops and assignments, this module will take you through the design, operationalization, data-collection, data analysis, and report-writing processes of a quantitative research study in mental health and applied psychology.